ethereum/consensus-specs/specs/crux/design.md

 - Validators can compound their interest immediately and spin off new validators more quickly, avoiding the partial withdrawal and deposit cycle (but are still subject to activation queue)
 - Validators can trustlesly sell their excess earnings, providing liquidity for small stakers without requiring them to either wait possibly months nor withdraw their stake.
 Thus this could in principle be a decentralizing force.
 - It keeps the non-staking capital to a minimum since as soon as the delegate validator reaches `MAX_EFFECTIVE_BALANCE` it enters the activation queue.
+- It allows for faster withdrawal of earnings since validators can delegate all their validators and then exit the delegate instead of waiting for all their validators to propose.

 ## Typical workflow